47. Remaining legal issues

 The appellate court dealing with the appeal of a non-controlling shareholder ruled fully in favour of METRO KFH, endorsing the effective establishment of an advisory board and determining that an arbitration court was the responsible authority for all issues of authority and majority requirements of the advisory board.
-Upon the appeal of METRO KFH, the arbitration court endorsed key aspects of METRO’s position in its arbitral ruling of 8 August 2012: The advisory board can take decisions by simple majority in number on operational transactions proposed by the executive board of MSH that require approval.
+Upon the claim of METRO KFH, the arbitration court endorsed key aspects of METRO’s position in its arbitral ruling of 8 August 2012: the advisory board can take decisions by simple majority in number on operational transactions proposed by the executive board of MSH that require approval.
 The ruling of the arbitration court was declared enforceable by the Higher Regional Court of Munich on 18 December 2013.
-On 16 April 2015, the Federal Court of Justice dismissed the appeal filed by the minority shareholder against such ruling, meaning that it now has legal force.
+On 16 April 2015, the Federal Court of Justice (FCJ) dismissed the appeal filed by the minority shareholder against such ruling, meaning that this ruling now also has legal force.

-As most recently reported in the consolidated financial statements for financial year 2013/14, members of the advisory board appointed by the minority shareholder had filed several legal actions against MSH and raised questions about decisions taken by the advisory board of MSH.
-In the meantime, the court has ruled in favour of MSH and METRO and dismissed all of those actions with one exception.
-In METRO’s view, the prospects for success of the remaining action – which is still being heard by the court of first instance and relates to the decisions taken on the budget for 2013/14 – are low.
-The plaintiff has since declared his complaint settled.
+As most recently reported in the consolidated financial statements for financial year 2014/15, members of the advisory board appointed by the minority shareholder had filed several legal actions against MSH and raised questions about decisions taken by the advisory board of MSH.
+These legal actions have now finally been rejected or declared settled in favour of MSH and METRO.

 Investigations by the Federal Cartel Office

-As reported in the consolidated annual financial statements for financial year 2013/14, on 14 January 2010, the Federal Cartel Office searched former business premises of MGB METRO GROUP Buying GmbH.
-On 19 December 2011, the Federal Cartel Office had extended the scope of the investigation to also include METRO AG, METRO Cash & Carry International GmbH and METRO Dienstleistungs-Holding GmbH.
+As reported in the consolidated annual financial statements for financial year 2014/15, on 14 January 2010 the Federal Cartel Office searched former business premises of MGB METRO Group Buying GmbH.
+On 19 December 2011, the Federal Cartel Office extended the scope of the investigation to also include METRO AG, METRO Cash & Carry International GmbH and METRO Dienstleistungs-Holding GmbH.
 This extension resulted from the merger of MGB METRO Group Buying GmbH into METRO Dienstleistungs-Holding GmbH as part of the decentralisation of central procurement in Germany.
 As reported, the Federal Cartel Office used this as a reason to extend the investigation to the parent or group holding company in view of the risk that the legal opponent may cease to exist due to a corporate restructuring with a change of legal form.
 The authority had already stopped proceedings for a sub-complex without imposition of measures.
 Two additional sub-complexes were settled out of court and by mutual agreement with the authority through payment of a fine.
-In the context of another remaining sub-complex, the authority sent METRO AG a hearing notice in February 2015.
-In this notification, accusations are levelled concerning practices engaged in by the former MGB METRO Group Buying GmbH in the form of vertical price fixing agreements with a supplier.
-A comprehensive defence case against these allegations has been launched and appropriate risk provisions have been formed.
+In 2016, the last remaining sub-complex was also settled by mutual agreement with the authority.

 International tax audit